mui/material-ui/docs/data/base/components/button/button.md

 MUI Base uses this prop internally in [menu items](/base/react-menu/), making it possible to use the keyboard to navigate to disabled items (in compliance with [ARIA guidelines](https://www.w3.org/TR/wai-aria-practices-1.2/#h-note-17)).

+The following demo shows how the `focusableWhenDisabled` prop works—use the <kbd class="key">Tab</kbd> key to navigate within this document to see that only the second button accepts the focus:

 {{"demo": "UnstyledButtonsDisabledFocus.js"}}

-The `focusWhenDisabled` prop works the same when the root slot is customized, except that the `aria-disabled` attribute is used no regardless of the prop's state.
+The `focusableWhenDisabled` prop works the same when the root slot is customized, except that the `aria-disabled` attribute is used no regardless of the prop's state.
 The ability to receive focus is controlled internally by the `tabindex` attribute.

 {{"demo": "UnstyledButtonsDisabledFocusCustom.js"}}

+### Limitations

+If a `ButtonUnstyled` is customized with a non-button element (i.e. `<ButtonUnstyled component="span" />`), it will not submit the form it's in when clicked.
+Similarly, `<ButtonUnstyled component="span" type="reset">` will not reset its parent form.

-## The useButton hook
+## Hook

 ```js
 import { useButton } from '@mui/base/ButtonUnstyled';